yzh503/yzh503.github.io/_posts/2022-04-07-obsidian-tricks.md

 </code>
 </pre>

 To filter or sort, just add `where` and `sort` clause in the query.
-See more detials in [Use Obsidian to manage your research](/2022/04/08/use-obsidian-to-manage-your-research.html).
+See more examples in [Use Obsidian to manage your research](/2022/04/08/use-obsidian-to-manage-your-research.html).

 How do you install plugins?
 ---